Teyras/MT/text/chapters/900_conclusion.md

 deadlines or by test inputs not being similar enough to real world jobs.

 On-demand scaling of infrastructure is a topic that is related to load balancing.
-After a survey that explored the implementation possibilites ranging from physical server machines to containers and virtual machines provided by cloud computing platforms, we concluded that a practical implementation is out of the scope of this thesis.
+After a survey that explored the implementation possibilities ranging from physical server machines to containers and virtual machines provided by cloud computing platforms, we concluded that a practical implementation is out of the scope of this thesis.
 Nonetheless, we compiled a set of guidelines that